Approximate Bayesian Computation for Finite Mixture Models: Methodology

-One of the challenges in using ABC-PMC for mixture models is related to selecting an appropriate perturbation kernel for the mixture weights because the individual weights must be between 0 and 1, and the weights must sum to 1; the usual Gaussian perturbation kernel is not a viable option because this kernel can lead to proposed mixture weights that are not consistent with their support.
-An additional challenge in using ABC-PMC for mixture models is due to the label switching problem, and for reasons discussed below, this has to be addressed at the end of each iteration.
+One of the challenges in using ABC--PMC for mixture models is related to selecting an appropriate perturbation kernel for the mixture weights because the individual weights must be between 0 and 1, and the weights must sum to 1.
+Hence, the usual Gaussian perturbation kernel is not a viable option because this kernel can lead to proposed mixture weights that are not within the noted constraints.
+An additional challenge in using ABC--PMC for mixture models is due to the label switching problem, and for reasons discussed below, this has to be addressed at the end of each iteration.
 Finally, the selection of an appropriate and informative summary statistic for multimodal data requires a summary that can capture the overall shape of the distribution of the data.

-For these reasons the original version of the ABC-PMC cannot be used for mixture models.
-Our proposed extensions are discussed below, as well as the definition of the finite Gaussian mixture model framework, which is used to illustrate the performance of the proposed ABC-PMC algorithm.
-Algorithm~\ref{alg1} summarizes our proposed ABC-PMC algorithm for the special case of a Gaussian mixture model, and the details of the steps of the algorithm are discussed in the following subsections.